fmichea/lpbm/README.markdown

 -----

-There will be a detailed description of all the features and the usage of all commands in the sphinx documentation in `doc` directory.
+There will be a detailed description of all the features and the usage of all commands in the sphinx documentation in `doc/` directory.

 Other information
 -----------------